llm-profiling/llm-profiling.github.io/README.md

 ## 2. Code

-The code for release is currently undergoing the internal review.
-Once the review process is completed, we will make the corresponding content publicly available.
+The code for LMTracer is available [here](https://github.com/llm-profiling/llm-profiling.github.io/tree/main/lmtracer).

-The code is organized as follows:
+The directory is organized as follows.

 <table>
   <tr>